 With the Formula 1 season set to get underway once again, many fans are setting their sights on the F1 2021 game to provide their entertainment between races.

-F1 2020 was wildly successful, slightly changing up the formula and bringing in some new features to make the game almost as exciting as the real sport.
+F1 2020 was wildly successful, slightly changing up the formula and bringing in some new features to make it almost as exciting as the real sport.

 Off the back of the 2020 season, and with a number of new drivers and rebranded teams on the grid, expect F1 2021 to look pretty different.